-Washing a customer’s car.
-Probably not a blog topic you might expect here.
+Washing a customer’s car is like a cup of coffee.
+Probably not a blog topic or association you might expect here.
 Bear with me.
 A few weeks ago, I was visiting a dealership.
 As I wandered around the store while waiting for my meeting, I noticed there was no coffee available and one of the two available vending machines was broken.
 Although I had the option of buying a snack, I had nothing to drink since there was no coffee or bottled water available.
 Just an old school water fountain located outside the bathrooms.
 I was there to talk to the dealer about his upcoming facility renovation.
 It dawned on me that our project was going to be more than just brick and mortar.

 Then I started to think.
 “What are the basic amenities a customer has come to expect in a dealership?”
 Today coffee and water are staples in every automotive repair facility.
 Even your local muffler shop offers them.
 But what does your customer expect these days as a part of their overall dealership experience?
 Beyond the refreshments, there are other items like free Wi-Fi, comfortable seating, a clean facility, those are all given.
 But what else should be a standard deliverable?
 I found the answer in the service drive.

 Still waiting for the dealership owner who was running late, I stopped and watched customer after customer picking up their serviced vehicles, having just paid their invoice.
 On one hand, I was happy to see the staff using the service drive to deliver vehicles back to customers.
 On the other hand, every single car was dirty.
 They were simply returning the cars in the same condition they arrived.
 Washing a customer’s car, isn’t that a given?